-In my early twenties, a therapist suggested that all my struggles in life could be traced to my having Attention Deficit Disorder, ADD.
+In my early 20s, a therapist suggested that all my struggles in life could be traced to my having Attention Deficit Disorder, ADD.
 This came as a surprise to me, since I’d never thought of myself as having a problem paying attention to anything.

 “I really think you have ADD.
 That is why you struggle with daily tasks,” she said.
 She handed me a piece of paper.
 “Complete this questionnaire, and if you score high enough, your doctor can write you a prescription for Adderall.”
 She said this as though my problems were exactly like those of a 7-year-old on a sugar binge.